-The 2017 Topcoder Open Algorithm Competition (“Algorithm Competition”) will take place between March 1, 2017 and the onsite Algorithm Finals taking place at a location and on dates to be determined.
+The 2017 Topcoder Open Algorithm Competition (“Algorithm Competition”) will take place between March 1, 2017 and the onsite Algorithm Finals taking place in Buffalo, New York, USA on October 21-24, 2017.
 The Algorithm Competition will consist of three (3) online qualification rounds, three (3) online rounds, up to six (6) onsite regional rounds, one (1) online wild card round, and the onsite Semi-Finals and Finals.
 The highest scoring competitors from the online round 3 and from the online wild card round will win a trip to the Tournament to compete in the onsite Semifinal and/or Championship Rounds of the Algorithm Competition.

 The Algorithm Competition is part of the Tournament, and by participating in this Algorithm Competition, you agree to these rules.